gin66/FastAccelStepper/README.md

   For pico direction delay is recommended
 * Direction Signal (optional)
   - This can be any output capable port pin.
-  - pico: Any GPIO up to 31 (not verified !)
+  - pico: Any GPIO up to 31
   - Position counting up on direction pin high or low, as per optional parameter to setDirectionPin().
 Default is high.
   - With external callback on esp32 derivates, even shift register outputs can be used
 * Enable Signal (optional)